 As we commemorate the Jewish men and women who lost their lives in the Holocaust, we remember the founding of the Feast of Purim after an earlier time of persecution:

 Mordecai wrote these things and sent letters to all the Jews … to establish among them that they should celebrate yearly the fourteenth and fifteenth days of the month of Adar, as the days on which the Jews had rest from their enemies, as the month which was turned from sorrow to joy for them… (Esther 9:20-22).

 Just as God redeemed Israel from the threat of Haman in the book of Esther and returned the Jews to their ancient homeland of Israel after the Holocaust, my prayer is that no matter what you may be going through today, that your Heavenly Father will give you beauty for ashes and joy in place of your mourning.

-Barbara and I are praying today that God will fill you with hope and peace as you follow Him.
+I am praying today that God will fill you with hope and peace as you follow Him.